danielmendie/Mendi.Blazor.DynamicNavigation/README.md

 >>Command line tool for generating page routes and building routes for the dynamic navigation use in your application

 ## 📖Installation
-To install the **Mendi.Blazor.DynamicNavigation.CLI** tool, run `dotnet tool install -g Mendi.Blazor.DynamicNavigation.CLI` from command line
+To install the latest version of **Mendi.Blazor.DynamicNavigation.CLI** tool, run `dotnet tool install -g Mendi.Blazor.DynamicNavigation.CLI` from command line

 ## 🔧Configuration